 Memorial: Brighton and Hove, – St Wulfran, Ovingdean

 John Leopold Denman (1882-1975) was the son and successor of S Denman (see immediately below).
 The original work of his large practice was mostly in a vernacular style and covered almost every type of building.
 These included Eridge Castle and many new and refitted pubs for the then Kemp Town Brewery.
 He was also the leading church architect of his time in Sussex; as such, Bishop Bell consulted him on occasion.
 His restorations of mediaeval churches are remarkably sensitive, eg Southwick after war damage, but not his work on Victorian ones.
-He repaired many churches (certainly more than the recorded ones listed below) and also wrote about Sussex churches as well as writing his unpublished memoirs.
+He repaired many churches (certainly more than the recorded ones listed below) and wrote about Sussex churches as well as writing his unpublished memoirs.
+He worked frequently with J Cribb who was in charge of the Guild of St Joseph and St Dominic at Ditchling, though never a member.
 Beyond Sussex, he worked on the reconstruction of parts of the precincts of Canterbury cathedral bombed in World War II.
 His son, John Bluet Denman (JBD) (1914-2002) became his partner and it is likely that he was involved in most of the later work of the practice, even where this is not stated.
 Another member of the firm in the 1970s was John K Wearing (JKW).

 Lit: Unpublished memoirs, BAL DeJ/9/11-34; BAL Biog file